ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 lang: en
 ---

-# How to: Swap tokens
+# How to swap tokens

 Tired of searching for an exchange that lists all your favorite tokens?
 You can swap most of the tokens using decentralized exchanges.